Curriculum

 LOHP is a community service program of the Center for Occupational and Environmental Health at the University of California, Berkeley.
 It works with unions, labor/management groups, community organizations, worker centers, small businesses, schools, academia, government agencies, and the general public addressing a variety of occupational health and safety issues.
 This rotation will include elements of policy, risk assessment and communication, and community outreach to at risk populations.
 Location: Berkeley, CA.

-The Permanente Medical Group—Kaiser Permanente Northern California Administrative Offices
+Kaiser Permanente Northern California Administrative Offices

 A non-clinical rotation that focuses on learning how Worker’s Compensation Utilization Review is performed, and how MPN networks are developed, managed and sold from inside a large HMO.
 Location: Oakland, CA.